gilbarbara/codeclimate-stylelint/README.md

 If you need something else, please open an issue.

+### Processors

+This engine has support for some of the [recommended](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/processors.md) processors:

+- [stylelint-processor-html](https://github.com/ccbikai/stylelint-processor-html): Lint within HTML `<style>` tags.

+If you need something else, please open an issue.

 ### Need help?

 For help with stylelint, [check out their documentation](http://stylelint.io/).